LIVING BEINGS MANIFESTO

 All these ways of life which have passed through history show that most adults, integrated into their contexts, seem to spontaneously repeat the cultural heritage they receive, to the point of being able to become torturers, even torturers of their own children.

-Simply analyzed, the respect, the spontaneous absolute confidence, the natural love that we have for our parents (our elders) during our first years of life, could lead us to a crystallization, a form of paralysis on certain benchmarks, on certain requirements in force when we arrive on Earth, simply because we love them and wish to be loved by them and recongnized as "victorious" in that current society.
+Simply analyzed, the respect, the spontaneous absolute confidence, the natural love that we have for our parents (our elders) during our first years of life, could lead us to a crystallization, a form of anchoring on certain benchmarks, on certain requirements in force when we arrive on Earth, simply because we love them and wish to be loved by them and recongnized as "successful" in that current society.

 The need to get out of these "wrong" practices persists, to transform these cultures so that they are able to respect the nature of everyone.